hashicorp/terraform-provider-tfe/website/docs/r/policy_set_version.html.markdown

 A policy set version is a way to version policy sets and upload policies.
 This resource enables the ability to upload a set of local policies.

-This resource depends on a data source `tfe_version_files` for managing the files themselves.
+This resource depends on a data source `tfe_slug` for managing the files themselves.

 See example usage for more details.